Need for cognition: False memories

 High need for cognition is associated with a greater susceptibility to the creation of false memories associated with certain learning tasks.
 In a commonly used research paradigm, participants are asked to memorise a list of related words.
 Recognition is tested by having them pick out learned words from a set of studied and non-studied items.
 Certain non-studied items are conceptually related to studied items (e.g., chair if the original list contained table and legs).
 People high in NFC are more likely to show false memory for these lures, due to their greater elaboration of learned items in memory as they are more likely to think of semantically related (but non-studied) items.

 Halo effects

 A bias associated with low need for cognition is the halo effect, a phenomenon in which attractive or likeable people tend to be rated as superior on a variety of other characteristics (e.g., intelligence).
 People low on NFC are more likely to rely on stereotypes rather than individual features of a person when rating a novel target.
-People high in NFC still show a halo effect, however, albeit a smaller one, perhaps because their thoughts about the target are still biased by the target's attractiveness.
+People high in NFC still show a halo effect, albeit a smaller one, perhaps because their thoughts about the target are still biased by the target's attractiveness.